-Multinational energy company, Equinor, and Norway-based renewable energy company, Vårgrønn, have signed a collaboration agreement to jointly apply for offshore wind acreage in Norway for the Utsira Nord area.
+Multinational energy company, Equinor, and Norway-based renewable energy company, Vårgrønn, have signed a collaboration agreement to jointly apply for floating offshore wind acreage in Norway for the Utsira Nord area.

-Through the collaboration agreement, Equinor and Vårgrønn aim to jointly prepare and submit an application to the Norwegian authorities to develop floating offshore wind at Utsira Nord west off Utsira and Haugalandet in the Norwegian North Sea.
+Through the collaboration agreement, Equinor and Vårgrønn aim to jointly prepare and submit an application to the Norwegian authorities to develop floating offshore wind at Utsira Nord, west off Utsira and Haugalandet in the Norwegian North Sea.

 The Norwegian Ministry of Petroleum and Energy has opened two areas for offshore renewables (Utsira Nord and Sørlige Nordsjø II), and the authorities are currently working on the licensing process for Norwegian offshore wind power projects.

 The North Sea has some of the world’s best wind resources and is well known to the two offshore wind energy companies.

 Executive Vice President for New Energy Solutions in Equinor, Pål Eitrheim, said: “The North Sea has some of the world’s best wind resources.
 A floating offshore wind farm at Utsira Nord could be the next project at scale to drive industrialisation of floating offshore wind and create new opportunities for Norwegian industry.”

 “Together with Vårgrønn, we are eager to contribute to a new chapter in Norway’s energy legacy and position floating offshore wind as a new industry contributing to the energy transition.
 As the leading floating offshore wind developer Equinor has the experience and capabilities necessary to develop the next full-scale floating offshore wind farm in Norway after Hywind Tampen,” Eitrheim said.